Welcome to today's edition of the Rush 24-7 podcast.

 Now, of course, this doesn't fit the template.

-The template is this never happened until Bush did it.
+The template is, This never happened until Bush did it.

 There was no president who ever exercised this kind of authority and broke the law until Bush did it.

-But the problem is that the Washington Post in 1994 had a story quoting Jamie Gorellick, not only suggesting that they did it, but suggesting that they had the inherent authority to do it without even telling Congress about it.
+But the problem is that the Washington Post in 1994 had a story quoting Jamie Gorelik, not only suggesting that they did it, but suggesting that they had the inherent authority to do it without even telling Congress about it.

 This just shattered the worldview.